lmkr/mscprojects/README.md

 - simulation: https://www.youtube.com/watch?v=ZRzHi1eW1QE
 - editing: https://www.youtube.com/watch?v=Vd_3o2KF2Oo
+- webpage of CPN Tools: http://cpntools.org

 A short introduction to Coloured Petri Nets can be found in the paper: https://cacm.acm.org/magazines/2015/6/187324-colored-petri-nets/abstract

 There are several possibilties for practically oriented implementation projects linked to the tool development:

-- frameworks for implementation of graphical editors
+- software frameworks for implementation of graphical editors
 - simulation tools based on Java, Scala, and C++
 - data-structures and algorithms for verification
 - automatic code generation from executable models